 In this example, eleven years might sound like a small range, but think about the HUGE difference in lifestyles of those ages.

-Eighteen-year-olds have just graduated from high school.
+- Most eighteen-year-olds have just graduated from high school.

 Again, choose just ONE age for your focus.

 Females are the top gender for industry growth (though worth noting that there is an increased demand in the male population for facial care and sun care products).

 Whether you are marketing towards women, men, or somewhere in between, stick to that ONE identity.

 Women talk about their skin care much differently than men do.

 If you try to cater to all identities, you will cater to none.

 Economic status (VERY broadly meaning ‘how much money you make’) is categorized into five classes: upper, upper-middle, middle, working and lower.